tjamet/thibault.jamet.dev/content/_index.md

 I value contributing to open-source projects and strive to combine technical skills with strategic thinking.
 I am passionate about supporting the future of infrastructure and platform engineering, aiming to help develop architectures that empower engineering teams and promote operational excellence.

+> Discover the [Articles & Talks](/articles-n-talks/) section for concise summaries and direct links to my latest Medium blog posts and technical talks!